tetsuo13/TeamsStatusPub/README.md

 There are other projects available for integrating Teams with Home Assistant however their usage is largly dependent on how Teams and/or your computer is configured within the organization.

-### Microsoft Teams
+### Microsoft Graph

 Your status is available via the [presence](https://docs.microsoft.com/en-us/graph/api/presence-get) API in [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview) if your organization has granted consent.
 If so then [PresenceLight](https://github.com/isaacrlevin/PresenceLight) may be a better alternative in this scenario.
 Note that hardware support for bulbs is limited.

 ### Directly Update Home Assistant

 If the computer that Teams is installed on can reach Home Assistant on the network, then [EBOOZE/TeamsStatus](https://github.com/EBOOZ/TeamsStatus) may be worth a try.
-After creating the status sensors in Home Assistant and providing it with a long-lived access token, it will determine your availability from Teams locally and reach out to Home Assistant to set the values of the sensors accordingly.
+After creating the status sensors in Home Assistant then provide TeamStatus with a long-lived access token, it will determine your availability from Teams locally and reach out to Home Assistant to set the values of the sensors accordingly.

 ### Teams Status Pub